Jeff-Santz/Projeto-Integrativo-IV_Piloto/README.md

 EggLink - IoT Climate Monitoring System
-Integrative Project IV - Electrical Engineering (Poli-USP) This repository centralizes the source code developed for the Environmental Monitoring and Fire Prevention System, conceived within the scope of the Integrative Project IV (2025) course, part of the Competencies Track (Pilot) at the Polytechnic School of USP.
+Projeto Integrativo IV - Engenharia Elétrica (Poli-USP) This repository centralizes the source code developed for the Environmental Monitoring and Fire Prevention System, conceived within the scope of the Projeto Integrativo IV (Integrative Project IV) course, part of the Percurso Competências (Competencies Track - Pilot) at the Escola Politécnica da USP (Polytechnic School of the University of São Paulo).

 The project consists of implementing a low-power mesh network based on the OpenThread protocol, utilizing ESP32-C6 microcontrollers for real-time monitoring of microclimatic variables, such as temperature, air humidity, soil moisture, and air quality.

 Development Team
-The system was architected and developed by the students of the Competencies Track:
+The system was architected and developed by the students of the Percurso Competências:

 Isadora Ribeiro Vital